 As p38 and ERK pathways have been implicated in the control of post-transcriptional processing of TNF mRNA, and both TRIF and p38 are essential for stabilization of TNF mRNA, we sought to characterize the activation of the p38 and ERK pathways.
 Since 30-90 minutes after LPS stimulation is the timeframe within the mRNA half-lives are measured, western blots for phopsho-p38 and phospho-ERK in LPS stimulated wild-type, TRIF-/-, and MyD88-/- BMDMs were performed (Fig 3C).
 This revealed that from 30 to 90 minutes, TRIF-/- BMDMs have decreased p38 activation.
 Similarly, while ERK activation dynamics are more transient than p38 activation dynamics, TRIF-/- BMDMs showed decreased ERK activation from 30-60 minutes.
 Given that previous reports had showed that the MAPK target MK2 is important for TNF mRNA stabilization and translation, we performed western blots for phospho-MK2 as well.
 This revealed that while the MyD88-/- may have slightly decreased activity at 30 minutes only, the TRIF-/- have decreased MK2 activity from 30-60 minutes.
 To determine whether this MK2 phosphorylation is p38 or ERK-dependent, WT BMDMs were pre-treated with p38 or ERK inhibitor for 1 hour prior to LPS stimulation, and western blots for phospho-MK2 performed (Fig 3D).
 This revealed that p38, and not ERK, is essential for MK2 activation, as p38 inhibition completely abolished phosphorylation of MK2, while ERK inhibition had no effect.
 Previous reports have shown that the MK2 target TTP is a primary regulator of TNF mRNA degradation.
 We found that phosphorylation of TTP, which leads to its inactivation and prevents TNF mRNA degradation, is decreased in p38-inhibitor treated wild-type BMDMs stimulated with LPS, but not significantly in ERK-inhibitor treated cells (Fig 3D).

-These results have led us to construct a simple module for TNF mRNA half-life control, whereby TRIF leads to the activation of p38, p38 phosphorylates and activates MK2, and MK2 phosphorylates TTP which prevents TTP from binding the 3’ ARE elements in TNF mRNA, leading to the stabilization of the TNF message and an increase in half-life (Fig 3E).
-This module uses the experimentally determined nascent TNF RNA levels, with total TNF mRNA as the output.
+These results are tested by a simple module for TNF mRNA half-life control, whereby TRIF leads to the activation of p38, p38 phosphorylates and activates MK2, and MK2 phosphorylates TTP which prevents TTP from binding the 3’ ARE elements in TNF mRNA, leading to the stabilization of the TNF message and an increase in half-life (Fig 3E).
+This module uses the experimentally determined nascent TNF RNA levels as input, with total TNF mRNA as the output.
 The effect of TNF mRNA stabilization can be illustrated by contrasting the output of total TNF mRNA without or with TRIF-mediated stabilization (Figure 3F).
 This model is able to explain the experimental observation that although TRIF-/- have increased nascent TNF RNA levels compared to wild-type, they have slightly decreased mRNA levels.
 TRIF-mediated mRNA stabilization plays a key role in LPS-induced TNF production.

 TRIF pathway accelerates TNF protein production and secretion.